GoogTech/CVE/Incorrect Access Control/Incorrect-Access-Control-in-XiaozhangBang-Voluntary-Like-System-V8.8.md

 ## Summary
 An **Incorrect Access Control** vulnerability has been identified in **XiaozhangBang Voluntary Like System V8.8**.
 The application fails to properly enforce server-side access control checks on critical parameters during the voting payment process.
 Specifically, the `zhekou` (discount) parameter can be modified by the client without validation, allowing unauthorized discounts and manipulation of the vote-purchasing mechanism.
-Additionally, an attacker can modify the `zid` parameter to affect other users' purchases, amplifying the impact.
+Additionally, an attacker can manipulate the zid parameter to influence purchases made by other users, further amplifying the impact.

 ## Affected Product
 - **Vendor:** XiaozhangBang